jg-digital-media/jgdm_snooker_scorer/readme.md

 + `TODO:` Shoot for colour - FOUL + MISS button

 + `TODO:` Consider reworking about.php and its content as a modal area for index.php

++ `TODO:` Both players want to end the frame.
+Develop a button that ends the frame and calculates the score as it is at that time.

 ### Identified Bugs
 [Back to Top](#sections)